 When upgrading the server, replaying a journal patch, or performing any activity that modifies the db. files, you must restart the offline checkpoint process so that the files in the offline_db directory match the ones in the live server directory.
-The easiest way to restart the offline checkpoint process is to run the live_checkpoint script after modifying the db. files, as follows:
+The easiest way to restart the offline checkpoint process is to run the live-checkpoint script after modifying the db. files, as follows:

+'''

-C:\p4\common\bin\live_checkpoint.bat instance
+C:\p4\common\bin\live-checkpoint.ps1 instance

+'''

-This script makes a new checkpoint of the modifed database files in the live root directory, then recovers that checkpoint to the offline_db directory so that both directories are in sync.
+This script makes a new checkpoint of the modified database files in the live root directory, then recovers that checkpoint to the offline_db directory so that both directories are in sync.
 This script can also be used anytime to create a checkpoint of the live database.